sambyers/fmcapi-examples/README.md

   _server_       IP or DNS of the FMC Server
   _username_     Username for FMC.
   _password_     Password for FMC.
-  _object_type_  Object type to remove. protocolport and ipnetwork is supported
+  _object_type_  Object type to remove. protocolport, ipnetwork, networkgroup are supported
                today.
   _regex_        The regular expression to match objects to remove.
 Use double
                quotes around the pattern.